 - Prioritizing screening steps.
 Do they want you to see if candidates have contributed on Stack Overflow?
 On GitHub?

 - Contributing to the technical interview process.
-For example, we recommend IT hiring managers to provide the areas they’d pick to cover if they were the ones to perform the technical interview.
+For example, we recommend IT hiring manager to provide the areas they’d pick to cover if they were the ones to perform the technical interview.

 - Give Timely Feedback